conery/dexter/docs/dex_init.md

 * add a semicolon to start a comment
 * add the remaining data, if any, in the form of `tag: value` pairs separated by commas

-This example shows how to define a checking account with an initial balance of $1000, a credit card account, and three expense categories (one with subaccounts):
+This example shows how to define a checking account, a credit card account, and three expense categories (one with subaccounts):

 ```plain
 account assets:bank:checking         ; abbrev: checking, balance: 1000.00, parser: bank